-1099 workers are self-employed independent contractors.
+1099 and W2s are the different tax forms used to deduct payroll taxes on different types of employees.
+1099 employees are self-employed independent contractors.
 They receive pay in accord with the terms of their contract and get a 1099 form to report income on their tax return.
-In contrast, a W2 employee is entitled to a regular wage and employee benefits such as sick leave.
+A W2 employee receives a regular wage and employee benefits.
 The employer withholds income taxes from the employee’s paycheck and has a significant degree of control over the employee’s work.

 Managing human resources is one of the most challenging aspects of running a small business.
 Without a dedicated HR team, it falls to you to handle onboarding, payroll administration, employee relationships, and other vital HR tasks.
 In addition to the time cost of these responsibilities, you also need to account for the monetary costs of staffing—which, depending on your industry, can eat up between 40% and 80% of your company’s budget!